perigord-repos/frontend-challenge/README.md

 # Frontend react test

-## Introduction:
+ **Introduction:**
 We want you to implement a web page, regarding the specs and wireframes provided on the "specs" folder, with a tic-tac-toe game.
 Feel free to add the tools you might need to the project, such as bundlers and npm dependencies, or just bootstrap the application with create-react-app.

+The layout should be responsive and the game should be playable both in desktop and mobile.
+Feel free to create your own color scheme and design.

 The only mandatory tech requirement is the usage of React >= 17.

-This repo should be cloned and your final work should be submitted to our repository as a pull request.
+This repo should be cloned and your final work should be submitted as a pull request.

  **Tic-tac-toe game main requirements:**
 - Game board/ grid;